 Many students reading this article may have never heard about rhetorical essays.
-It makes sense because usually, only AP English or college students receive such assignments.
-Still, knowing how to complete one is beneficial.
+It makes sense because usually, only

 Let's begin with a rhetorical analysis essay definition.
 It is crucial to understand the differences between various types of papers.
 As for rhetorical analysis – it is an essay that focuses on the publication author's main ideas.
-In contrast to literary analysis, we should be less concerned with what they say and notice how they sound instead.
+In contrast to literary analysis essay, we should be less concerned with what they say and notice how they sound instead.

 While reading a suggested or assigned piece, students should keep an eye on: